Icinga/icingaweb2-module-vspheredb/doc/84-Changelog.md

 v1.1.0
 ------

+This release brings bug fixes, stability and some new features.
+Biggest change is that we're now telling your vCenter to refresh outdated Datastores.
+We discovered that depending on your configuration your vCenter might ship VERY old information.
+With this release we're smoothly kicking it when necessary.

 ### Breaking Changes
 * This module no longer depends on the Icinga Director
 * New dependencies have been introduced, our [Installation](01-Installation.md)